alvesvin/error-logging-service/README.md

 - Ability to create alert rules
 - Ability to visualize and filter logs in a centralized page with a table view
 - Role-based access control
-- WebSocket connction to get real-time error updates
+- WebSocket connection to get real-time error updates

 ## Security